 Artists in Schools/Communities Sponsor Grants

-The Nebraska Arts Council maintains a list of 85 teaching artists who are available for educational residencies with schools and communities.
+The Nebraska Arts Council maintains a roster of 80+ teaching artists who are available for educational residencies with schools and communities.
 Schools that apply for and receive these grants are given funds to hire one of these artists for at least 20 hours of arts instruction.
 During residencies, artists share their expertise and work with teachers or staff to help students achieve educational goals in the arts and other academic disciplines.
-Requests up to $2,500 have a floating deadline, and applicants with larger requests may apply at the October 1 or March 1 deadline.
+Requests up to $2,500 per artist have a floating deadline.
+Applicants requesting more than $2,500 per artist for extended residencies may apply at the October or March deadline.

 Arts Learning Project Grants

-In the spring of 2016, the NAC awarded nearly $80,000 to support school and community programs with a strong educational emphasis.
+These grants support school and community programs with a strong educational emphasis, and that promote lifelong learning in the arts.
 Projects vary widely, and range from theatre enrichment programs in schools to dance education programs designed for adults with disabilities.
-Grant requests can be from $2,000 to $15,000 in matching funds.
-Annual grant deadlines for this category are October 1 or March 1.
+Grant requests range from $2,000 to $15,000 in matching funds.
+Annual grant deadlines for this category are October 1 or March 15.

 School Bus for the Arts Grants